KumarJonnala/LLMs-fake-review-detection/README.md

 # Overview

-This document describes the code in the `Modular` and `Modular_RAG` folders, the primary datasets used by the RAG pipelines, and the exact dependency files required to run the code.
+This document describes the code, the primary datasets used by the RAG pipelines, and the exact dependency files required to run the code.

 **Purpose**
 - **Backup_Files:** Contains code for the initial testing purposes (Not used currently).